syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 {% endhighlight %}

 > Normal editing is the default edit mode for the DataGrid component.
-Also, to perform CRUD operations, set IsPrimaryKey property as True for a particular GridColumn, whose value is a unique.
+Also, to perform CRUD operations, set [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property as **true** for a particular GridColumn, whose value is a unique.

 The CRUD operations can be performed and customized on our own by overriding the following CRUD methods of the DataAdaptor abstract class.